 Do you know who are the best language learners in the world?… Children!
 If you take a 6-year-old boy from Spain to live in England for a while, he will end up speaking English and Spanish, both fluently and with a native accent.

-They’re secret is very simple, kids don’t study the language: They use listening as the main source of their learning.
+Their secret is very simple, kids don’t study the language: They use listeningas the main source of their learning.

-During days 4 and 8 of my 8-day free Email course, I talk more about this topic and I teach you an awesome technique to use your listening to improve your Spanish.
+In my free ebook, I talk more about this topic and I teach you an awesome technique to use your listening to improve your Spanish.

 3- Learn authentic Spanish.